stoeps13/connections-doc/source/admin/admin/t_admin_common_user_specifies_email.md

     -   temp\_dir is the temporary directory to which the configuration XML and XSD files are copied and are stored while you make changes to them.
 Use forward slashes to separate directories in the file path, even if you are using the Microsoft Windows operating system.
     -   cell\_name is the WebSphere® Application Server cell to which you installed the application for which you are enabling mail.
 This argument is case-sensitive, so type it with care.
+    !!! note
-    **Note:** If you installed HCL Connections into multiple WebSphere Application Server profiles, for example: Activities is installed on AppSrv01, Blogs is installed on AppSrv02, and so on\), then there is a notification-config.xml file for each application.
+    If you installed HCL Connections into multiple WebSphere Application Server profiles, for example: Activities is installed on AppSrv01, Blogs is installed on AppSrv02, and so on\), then there is a notification-config.xml file for each application.
 If you used this type of deployment, you must perform these steps to edit the notification-config.xml file associated with each WebSphere Application Server profile.

     For example: